didriknielsen/survae_flows/README.md

 #### Example 3: Multi-Scale Augmented Flow

+It is straightforward to implement e.g. dequantization, augmentation and multi-scale architectures using **surjective transformations**.
-Here is an example of a multi-scale convolutional augmented flow for (3,32,32) images such as CIFAR-10.
+Here, we use these layers in a *multi-scale augmented flow* for (3,32,32) images such as CIFAR-10.

 Notice that this makes use of 3 types of surjective layers:
 1. **Generative rounding:** Implemented using `UniformDequantization`.
 Allows conversion to continuous variables.
 Useful for training continuous flows on ordinal discrete data.
 1. **Generative slicing:** Implemented using `Augment`.
 Allows increasing dimensionality towards the latent space.
 Useful for constructing augmented normalizing flows.
 1. **Inference slicing:** Implemented using `Slice`.
 Allows decreasing dimensionality towards the latent space.
 Useful for constructing multi-scale architectures.

 ```python
 import torch.nn as nn